 - For individuals occupationally exposed to radiation: a maximum permitted

-biological dose of 0.5 sievert/year
+biological dose of 0.5 sievert/year.

 - For individuals who only occasionally come into contact with ionizing

-radiation: one tenth of the values
+radiation: one tenth of the values.

-A radioactive nucleus usually forms again upon the decay of a radioactive nucleus.
+A radioactive nucleus usually forms again upon the decay of another radioactive nucleus.
 Natural decay chains form because the decay products are likewise radioactive.
 These decay chains lead to stable lead isotopes that do not decay further.
 Outside of decay chains, there are still many other forms of natural radioactive decay.